Côte de Nuits: Winemaking

 Among the winemaking decisions where a producer's style can come through is the decision of whether or not to destem the grapes prior to crushing and fermentation.
 The presence of stems provide channels for the juice to percolate through the mass of grape skins that will form the cap during fermentation.
 This cap needs to be managed well and kept in constant contact with the juice in order to extract the color and phenolic compounds that will affect the flavor and aroma of the wine.
 While stems can help with this cap management, they also provide an additional source of tannins that may be extracted into the wine.
 The degree of tannin extraction desired will be up to the winemaker with some tannins adding to the mouthfeel and aging potential of the wine while too much can make the wine seem harsh, bitter and out of the balance.
 The length of maceration, whether or not the wine stays in contact with its skin throughout the entire fermentation period, as well as the temperature that the wine is kept at throughout that fermentation will have an influence on the extraction of the color, tannins and phenols.
 The temperature of fermentation will also affect the volatilizing of the compounds that contribute to the aroma of the wine.

 After fermentation, the oak barrel aging regiment will vary with the length of time and proportion of new oak barrels that are used.
-Most Cote de Nuit producers prefer to age their red wines for at least a year to 18 months and blend lots between barrels of different ages.
+Most Cote de Nuit producers prefer to age their red wines for at least a year and blend lots between barrels of different ages.
 The traditional barrel used in Burgundy holds 228 liters which is slightly larger than the 225 liters that a traditional Bordeaux wine barrel holds.
 Prior to bottling, the producer will decide on what, if any fining and filtration methods will be used in the clarification and stabilization of the wine.
-Some producers will use both, others will fine and not filter and a few will choose to use neither, believing that they can reduce the complexity of the wine even though the wine may have a higher risk of spoilage and instability.
+Some producers will use both, others will fine and not filter and a few will choose to use neither, believing that they can increase the complexity of the wine even though the wine may have a higher risk of spoilage and instability.